-The globalisation of the problem of hunger is closely related to the emergence of a global food system in the second half of the 19th century (Ross 2003; McMichael 2009).
-A new acceleration occurred after 1950 with the internationalisation of inputs to the food system and of food itself, with the rise of agribusiness, and from the 1980s with the seductive call for open markets and agricultural specialisation as engines of development (Millman 1990, 307-308).
+The globalization of the problem of hunger is closely related to the emergence of a global food system in the second half of the nineteenth century (Ross 2003, McMichael 2009).
+A new acceleration occurred after 1950 with the internationalization of inputs to the food system and of food itself, with the rise of agribusiness, and from the 1980s with the seductive call for open markets and agricultural specialization as engines of development (Millman 1990, 307-8).
 The liberalization of agricultural trade and the massive dumping of food surpluses dramatically increased food dependency in the South.
-The trade balance shifted from a surplus of 1 billion dollar in 1979 to a deficit of 11 billion dollar in 2001.
-Trade deregulation programs and the neglect of local production systems further weakened the position of small peasant producers in the South (Akram-Lodhi and Kay 2010).
+The trade balance shifted from a surplus of one billion dollars in 1979 to a deficit of 11 billion dollars in 2001.
+Trade deregulation programs and the neglect of local production systems further weakened the position of small peasant producers in the South (Akram-Lodhi and Kay 2010a, 2010b).
 Investments in the 'green revolution' provoked severe losses in biodiversity and crop diversity and promoted ecological degradation.
-The increased concentration of production chains and the growing vulnerability of smallholders, still about 50% of the world's population, pushed international organisations to revise their position on the problem of hunger and food security in the 1990s.
-The World Bank Report 1995 shifted the focus toward poverty reduction because 'hunger is the most deplorable manifestation of poverty'.
-10 New growth strategies, new technologies, and new investments in individual capacities were seen as major solutions.
+The increased concentration of production chains and the growing vulnerability of smallholders, still about 50 percent of the world's population, pushed international organizations to revise their position on the problem of hunger and food security in the 1990s.
+The World Bank Report 1995 shifted the focus toward poverty reduction because 'hunger is the most deplorable manifestation of poverty' (Binswanger and Landell-Mills 1995, 1).
+New growth strategies, new technologies, and new investments in individual capacities were seen as major solutions.